uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 ### Network view

-!!! error "More description needed"
-    This section requires a bit more description.

-The network view can help to examine how documents, quotations and codes together visually.
+The network view can help to examine how documents, quotations, and codes together visually.
-It allows adding more detailed relationships between codes to help on theory forming.
+Each of these can be seen as a node on the network, and connections between them are known as links.
+In addition to pre-existing links, you can associate nodes manually through establishing links between these.
+(Each link may have some more specific relationship, like `is property of` or `contradicts`; you may add more relations if you prefer so.)
+In addition, ATLAS.ti allows you to automatically visualize these using layout algorithms.
+Furthermore, this view allow you to merge, split and organize codes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-CXHZN7lZM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/llelw22MFeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c1hcb6eO7uk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-!!! error "Video not in sync with the UI."
+!!! warning "Video not in sync with the UI."
-    Current ATLAS.ti 23 may be  different from this user interface.
+    Current ATLAS.ti version may be different from this user interface.

 ### Co-occurance

-Our research aims to make sense of emerging patterns from the data, for example identify how codes are often together (occurance) or identify how codes relate to original code.
+Our research aims to make sense of emerging patterns from the data, for example identify how codes are often together (cp-occurance) or identify how codes relate to original code.
 To help in this, ATLAS.ti provides various tools.

+Co-occurrences can be examined using **Co-occurance analysis** tools- You can examine co-occurances between codes (i.e., which codes are used to describe same quotations), or between codes and documents.
+The tool lets you

+<iframe width="560" height="315" src="https://www.youtube.com/embed/de4UOMgsf_U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 It possible to visualise the co-occurances via **Sankey Diagram**, i.e., see which codes relate to which documents or which documets often co-occure.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-3N86QAaQ0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+!!! warning "Video not in sync with the UI."
+    Current ATLAS.ti version may be different from this user interface.

 ### Queries

-Alternative, there is a mechanism to conduct **queries** to the data, examining if codes overlap or are near-by each other.
+Alternative, there is a mechanism to conduct **queries** to find suitable quotes from the data.
-Thus, one can examine data using combinations of codes through search interface.
+You can for example search for all cases where codes overlap or are near-by each other.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WlN3SwcZKkE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-!!! error "Video not in sync with the UI."
+!!! warning "Video not in sync with the UI."
     Current ATLAS.ti 23 may be  different from this user interface.

 ## Automated coding approaches

+!!! error "Work in progress."
+    This section is not yet ready.
+    * TODO: Add overview of problems with automated analysis

 ### Named entity recognition

+!!! error "Work in progress."
+    This section is not yet ready.

 ### Sentiment analysis

+!!! error "Work in progress."
+    This section is not yet ready.

 ### AI coding